ajz34/blas-array2/README.md

 This crate is available on crates.io.

-Currently, this crate depends on `blas-sys`.
-If there's any difficulties encountered in installation, then please check if `blas-sys` installed and linked properly.
+If there's any difficulties encountered in compilation, then please check if BLAS library is linked properly.
 May be resolved by declaring
 ```
 RUSTFLAGS="-lopenblas"
 ```
 if using OpenBLAS as backend.

+Some features (such as `ilp64`, `gemmt`) requires BLAS to be compiled with 64-bit integer, or certain BLAS extensions.

 ## Limitation of this crate